 Just as the Flash is about to get fatally struck, Batman distracts the monster with some miniaturized explosives before requesting for backup.
 Because he’s already outclassed by the being in terms of strength, the Caped Crusader proceeds to evade the creature as it pursues him.

 Meanwhile within LexCorp’s sublevels, Luthor and Mercy approach a scientist named Dabney Donovan (also voiced by Trevor Devall) who’s working on creating an army of artificially-created beings.
-He tells Lex that progress has fluctuated between some successes and some failures with the difficulties of DNA replication being the main reason why things have been slow.
+He tells Lex that progress has fluctuated between some successes and some failures, with the difficulties of DNA replication being the main reason as to why things have been slow.
 As Luthor and company are still trying to locate the behemoth in order to acquire its DNA, he asks about a particular “prototype” to which Donovan explains that “it’s still growing”.
 Just then, the scene ends with Mercy informing Lex that his team has finally found their coveted subject.

 After a quick scene where Batman is frantically evading the monster’s numerous strikes and only succeeds in destroying more of its containment suit with some mini explosives…

 …we then shift over to the Ace O’ Clubs Bar & Grill where Clark and Lois are about to have their lunch.
 After Bibbo shares a Superman tale and gives them their menus, Kent proceeds to have his talk with Lane.
 He finally decides to let her in on the fact that he’s Superman, to which she initially laughs in disbelief.
 Only after he takes off his glasses and lets her get a good look at his face does she finally believe him.
 Lois is rightfully stunned as Clark tells her that he was this hesitant in letting her know for this long so that he wouldn’t unnecessarily put her and his parents in harm’s way.
 Not only that, but he has one last thing to confess to her.